mrrahulkrr/Speaker-Diarization-assignment/README.md

 * Consider your specific requirements, dataset size, and available resources when choosing a solution.
 * Feel free to explore, experiment, and contribute to enhancing these speaker diarization solutions!

-* I have added ppt in this repo and i am also providing ppt link :=
+* As I have added ppt in this repository but i am also providing ppt link :=
 |--- Research Documentation Link = https://docs.google.com/presentation/d/1e3vdMGh0eys198wkvU9x6OQ8jX9SnQh9/edit?usp=drivesdk&ouid=103188346307294506464&rtpof=true&sd=true ---------|